 The Royal Docks in Newham, east London, sits along the bank of the river Thames and was historically a gateway between London and its global markets.
 London City Airport (LCA), constructed in 1986, is located in the heart of the community and principally serves the financial districts of London.

-The results also revealed that individuals are quite accurate in their perception of noise levels (see pdf of qualitative results), suggesting that perhaps people are very reliable noise monitors!
+The results also revealed that individuals are quite accurate in their perception of noise levels, suggesting that perhaps people are very reliable noise monitors!

 Using our online Community Map platform, further monitoring was undertaken by a wider community, including residents from neighbouring boroughs, during the Icelandic volcanic eruption.

 This provided residents with the rare opportunity to compare noise levels during normal flight operations to a no-flight period.
 Noise levels rose to the 60 decibel range on only three occasions during the no-flight period.
 During normal flight operations highs of 87 decibels were recorded with just under a third of all readings exceeding 60 decibels.

 Fight the Flights – a local campaign group, some of whose members participated in the monitoring, went on to submit a legal challenge against Newham council’s decision to approve the expansion.